dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 become that Rick: just get all their current and future projects, work 48 hours per day and that's it for you.

-Some articles popped up recently on the Internet taking two sides of the argument, since we consider them both a good read, they are here:
+Some articles popped up recently on the Internet taking two sides of this argument.
+Both are a good and recommended read:

 * https://medium.freecodecamp.org/we-fired-our-top-talent-best-decision-we-ever-made-4c0a99728fde
 * https://startupsventurecapital.com/you-fired-your-top-talent-i-hope-youre-happy-cf57c41183dd